buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_RoadDesignCriteriaCommon.md

+# Pset_RoadDesignCriteriaCommon

 Road design criteria that may be attached to road parts.
 <!-- end of short definition -->